Zimbra/elastic-stack/README.md

       Apr 12 11:23:32 zm-zimbra8 barrytest: Hello World

-And probably some logs of Zimbra already show up as well.
-Finally configure Zimbra to send all logs to RSyslog by issuing:
+Some logs of Zimbra should already show up.
+Configure Zimbra to send *all* logs to RSyslog by issuing:

       su zimbra
       zmprov mcf zimbraLogToSysLog TRUE